Data Analytics Engineer (Microsoft Fabric)

 Create job alert

 As Data Analytics Engineer you will design, build and maintain a new Microsoft Fabric data platform from the ground up.
-This unique role combines strong data architecture skills with hands-on data engineering capability, supporting the end-to-end creation of data pipelines, modelling layers and semantic models.
+This role combines strong data architecture skills with hands-on data engineering capability, supporting the end-to-end creation of data pipelines, modelling layers and semantic models.
 You will work closely with an external partner to ensure our data foundations are modern, scalable, and aligned to best practice.

 Key Responsibilities